sharmavins23/Five-Stage-Datapath/README.md

 units are generally separated, for the purposes of the project it serves little purpose to separate them.

-The individual pipeline registers are enabled through a clock signal, which itself has an enable input which allows the datapath to keep processing instructions.
+The first two pipeline registers are enabled through a clock signal, which itself has an enable input which allows the datapath to keep processing instructions.